Ley lines were first theorized in 1921, and since then, the debate has been over whether or not they exist, and if they do, what purpose they serve.

 Alfred Watkins And His Marvelous Discovery

 F.C.
-Tyler / Tate MuseumAlfred Watkins, a well-respected photographer who came up with the theory of ley lines.
+Tyler/Tate MuseumAlfred Watkins, a well-respected photographer who came up with the theory of ley lines.

 Per the Tate Museum, Watkins, by his own account, first discovered ley lines during a “rush of revelations” on June 30, 1921.

 Watkins said he was “unhampered by other theories” and that his observations were “yielding astounding results in all districts.”
-He further theorized that by starting at any one point along the line and traveling along it would also reveal sites not marked on maps, such as forest glades, trenches, or notches on crested hills.
+He further theorized that starting at any one point along the line and traveling along it would also reveal sites not marked on maps, such as forest glades, trenches, or notches on crested hills.

 How The Mythology Of Ley Lines Evolved Over Time

 British archaeologists largely disregarded Watkins’ hypothesis, though, stating that it would have been impractical for prehistoric societies to travel in perfectly straight lines for trading — just as it is today.
+For instance, it can be much quicker to walk around a steep hill than to climb over it.

 Wikimedia CommonsAlfred Watkins’ map of ley lines.

-As the BBC reported, ley lines began to take on a more esoteric, spiritual connotation around this time.
+Ley lines began to take on a more esoteric, spiritual connotation around this time.
 No longer were they simply the trails left by ancient humans; now, they were invisible “energy lines” that only a select few could actually detect.

 “I’ve been interested in ley lines for years,” tan jones said.
 “I grew up in the countryside, connected to Earth energy, so it makes complete sense to me that there are energy lines moving through the Earth.”